Ferguson Arthur Jenkins

 Jenkins was signed by scout Tony Lucadello for the Philadelphia Phillies as an amateur free agent on June 15, 1962.
 He was involved in two trades that turned out very well for the Cubs.
 He was acquired in April 1966 (along with outfielder Adolfo Phillips) from the Phillies for pitchers Larry Jackson and Bob Buhl.
 Then, after the 1973 season, Jenkins was dealt to the Texas Rangers for infielders Bill Madlock and Vic Harris.
 Madlock went on to be a multiple-time batting champion.
 Jenkins did continue to pitch well for a number of years however, even if he only won 20 games one more time.
 He eventually returned to the Cubs to finish his career in 1982 and 1983.

 Jenkins became the first player in baseball history to be permanently suspended from baseball for a drug-related offense.
 He was arrested in Toronto on August 25, 1980 for possession of cocaine.
 Fourteen days after the arrest, Commissioner Bowie Kuhn banned him.
-In an unprecedented decision, he was reinstated by an independent arbitrator on September 22, 1980.
+In an unprecedented decision, he was reinstated by an independent arbitrator on September 22nd.
 He returned to the mound and had a few more solid seasons.
 He was back with the Cubs in 1982 and 1983 and led the team in wins the first year.
+He was pitching coach for Team Canada in the 1987 Pan American Games, working with future major leaguers Rhéal Cormier and Denis Boucher most notably.

 In 1987, Jenkins was elected into the Canadian Baseball Hall of Fame.
 He had been the first baseball player to be named the "Canadian Athlete of the Year", after he won the Cy Young Award in 1971.
 He was elected to the Baseball Hall of Fame on January 8, 1991 by the Baseball Writers Association of America.
 He was the first Canadian-born player elected to the Hall of Fame.